With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 How to content pieces can often be cornerstone/pillar content that is meant to capture the lead.

-Checklists-great for topics that may contain a to-do-list of items
+Checklists-great for getting blog topic ideas that may contain a to-do-list of items

 Checklist blog posts are like cheat sheets or class notes that people tend to revise before a test.
 Checklists are great to generate curiosity among the top of the funnel buyers.
 They can also be used for drip campaigns when users do not take action on the decision content.